python/devguide/gitbootcamp.rst

    $ git branch -D <branch-name>

-You may specify more than one branches for deletion.
+You may specify more than one branch for deletion.

 Staging and Committing Files